Danaher lowers outlook on strong dollar, restructuring

 Its earlier forecast had called for earnings of $3.25 to $3.35 per share, and analysts' estimates were at the midpoint of that range.

-The company said it was optimistic about acquisitions and has carried out eight of them since the start of the year.

-(Reporting by Nick Zieminski in New York; Editing by Lisa Von Ahn and Maureen Bavdek)
+(Reporting by Nick Zieminski in New York; Editing by Lisa Von Ahn)